fluxcd/flagger/docs/gitbook/tutorials/rollout-weights.md

 * promotion

 In order to enable non-linear promotion a new parameters were introduced:
-* `fullWeight` - determines the sum of canary and primary weights, i.e. the maximum possible weight which can be set to the split
 * `stepWeights` - determines the ordered array of weights, which shall be used during canary promotion.

 Example: